atombrenner/aws-image-optimizer/README.md

 | quality     | `q=<0..100>`                    | `/q=80`                | automatic, depending on imagesize and format        |
 | background  | `bg=<hex-rgb-color>`            | `/bg=ff0000`           | blend transparent pixels with this background color |

-Jpeg encoding uses `mozjpg` settings, so it has a similiar compression ratio as `webp` for photos.
+Jpeg encoding uses `mozjpg` settings, so it has a similar compression ratio as `webp` for photos.
 If you don't specify a format, the image optimizer will internally try `webp` and `jpeg`.
 The format that produces the smallest image will be chosen and returned.